tldr-pages/tldr/pages/linux/xmount.md

 `xmount --cache {{path/to/cache.ovl}} --in {{ewf}} {{path/to/image.E??}} --out {{vhd}} {{mountpoint}}`

-- Mount the first partition at sector 2048 into a new RAW image file:
+- Mount the first partition at sector 2048 into a new `.raw` image file:

 `xmount --offset {{2048}} --in {{raw}} {{path/to/image.dd}} --out {{raw}} {{mountpoint}}`